thatoddmailbox/hexos/GETTING_STARTED_MAC.md

 If so, you're almost done!

 ## Last steps
 Create a blank hard drive by `cd`-ing into the HexOS source code folder and running `./create_blank_hdd.sh`.
+You'll only have to do this once.

 If you get an error, you might have to run `chmod +x create_blank_hdd.sh` first.